Brownster/yt-to-jellyfin/README.md

 If `YTDLP_PATH` is not provided, Tubarr will search common locations (`/usr/local/bin/yt-dlp`, `/usr/bin/yt-dlp`) and fall back to simply `yt-dlp` in the current `PATH`.

+> **Note:** yt-dlp 2025.11.12 and later requires an external JavaScript runtime for
+> full YouTube support.
+This project recommends Deno 2.0.0+ and the official
+> Docker image installs it automatically.

 ### Using a Cookies File